FedGg/fedgg.github.io/_notes/We exist in a complex web of ever changing relations.md

 Our identity continuously evolves from all the interactions we have with others.
 Chinese culture uses [[The Five Relations]] as a framework underpinning its social structures for over two millennia.
 In Africa the term *Ubuntu*, which means means *humanity*, is sometimes translated as *"I am because we are"*.
 It describes *a set of (...) value systems that emphasise the interconnectedness of individuals with their surrounding societal and physical worlds*.[^2]

-Carlo Rovelli's Helgoland tells the fascinating story of the birth of Quantum theory.
+Carlo Rovelli's Helgoland[^4] tells the *strange and beautiful story* of the birth of Quantum Physics.
 It is not a book about physics, but philosophy.
 He writes:

 >  The properties of an object are the way in which it acts upon other objects; reality is this web of interactions.
 Instead of seeing the physical world as a collection of objects with definite properties, quantum theory invites us to see the physical world as a net of relations.
 Objects are its *nodes*